AngelNikoloff/Neural-Network-in-spreadsheet/README.md

 # Neural Network in MS Excel spreadsheet for education and playground purpose;

-1. To understand gradient descent see - "GRADIENT DESCENT - FINDING MINIMUM OF A FUNCTION.xlsx".
+1. To understand gradient descent fundamentals and math behind it see - "GRADIENT DESCENT - FINDING MINIMUM OF A FUNCTION.xlsx".
-   Training a neural network in its essence is finding a minimum of function.

 Simple Artificial Neural Network (ANN) with Backpropagation in Excel spreadsheet with XOR example.
 You can see all network parameters how change during the training proces;